 What about touring on my motorcycle or bicycle instead of a car?

 No problem!
-Follow the Auto Tour just like all the other cars and be sure to download the same Gettysburg self-guided tour to get the most from your visit.
+Follow the Auto Tour just like all the other cars, and be sure to download the same Gettysburg self-guided tour to get the most from your visit.
+Download the Gettysburg Auto Tour app on Google Play Store or AppStore to learn more about the battle.